Budva, Crna Gora / Црна Гора - Things to Do in Budva

 Explore Budva Old Town

-Wander through the atmospheric medieval streets of Budva's fortified Old Town, discovering ancient churches, museums, and panoramic viewpoints.
-The compact area is perfect for leisurely exploration, with highlights including the Citadel fortress, Church of St. John, and numerous galleries showcasing local art.
-Climb the city walls for spectacular views over the Adriatic Sea and surrounding coastline.
+Wander through the enchanting medieval streets of Stari Grad, enclosed by ancient Venetian walls and filled with historic churches, museums, and traditional stone houses.
+The Old Town features landmarks like the Citadel fortress, Church of St. John, and numerous art galleries and boutique shops.
+Climb the city walls for panoramic views of the Adriatic Sea and surrounding coastline.

 Beach Hopping Along the Budva Riviera